Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Starting off with a personalised salutation to the hiring manager

-- A brief introduction of yourself and your qualifications
+- Introducing yourself and showcasing your relevant qualifications

 - Highlighting your relevant experience and skills

-- A statement of your interest in the position and the company
+- Expressing your enthusiasm for the position and the company

 - A closing and contact information

-Here is an example of a resume letter:
+Here’s an example of how to write a resume

 Dear [Hiring Manager’s Name]

-I am writing to convey my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As an extremely skilled and experienced individual in [Your profession] I believe that I’d make a perfect fit for this job.
+I am writing this letter to announce my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As an expert and experienced person in your field, I believe I would be an ideal candidate for this opportunity.

-I thank you for considering my application.
-I am looking forward hearing from you.
+Thank you for your consideration of my application.
+I am looking forward to having a conversation with you.

 Sincerely,